-Lets Build Your Customer Retention Strategy
+Let's Build Your Customer Retention Strategy

 We’ve covered what customer retention is, what it takes to have a successful email marketing strategy and how it needs to be done right.
-We are now going to talk on what you need to do before sending out your customer retention emails and how to set up your next campaign.
+We are now going to talk about what you need to do before sending out your customer retention emails and how to set up your next campaign.
 Remember that this sometimes can be a trial and error strategy, what one trick may work for you may not work for another company.
 As you go along and learn while doing you will find the best ways that work for you and your customers.
 But here are some tips that can help you get started on the right foot.